 While some did leave, many stayed—they came to church, tasted thesweetness of the gospel, and felt the tender embrace of caring brothersand sisters.
 They discovered “home.”
 And now, three and four generationslater, many families trace their Church membership back to theseconverts.

-hope that we welcome and love all of God’s children, including thosewho might dress, look, speak, or just do things differently.
+I hope that we welcome and love all of God’s children, including thosewho might dress, look, speak, or just do things differently.
 It is not goodto make others feel as though they are deficient.
 Let us lift those aroundus.
-Let us extend welcoming hand.
-Let us bestow upon our brothers andsisters in the Church special measure of humanity, compassion, andcharity so that they feel, at long last, they have finally found home.
+Let us extend a welcoming hand.
+Let us bestow upon our brothers andsisters in the Church a special measure of humanity, compassion, andcharity so that they feel, at long last, they have finally found home.

-When we are tempted to judge, let us think of the Savior, who “loveth theworld, even that he layeth down his own life that he may draw all menunto him.
+When we are tempted to judge, let us think of the Savior, who “loveth theworld, even that he layeth down his own life that he may draw all menunto him. …

 “[And] he saith: Come unto me all ye ends of the earth, … [for] all men areprivileged the one like unto the other, and none are forbidden.”
 1

-As read the scriptures, it appears that those who receive the Savior’sstrongest reproach are often those who hold themselves in high esteembecause of their wealth, influence, or perceived righteousness.
+As I read the scriptures, it appears that those who receive the Savior’sstrongest reproach are often those who hold themselves in high esteembecause of their wealth, influence, or perceived righteousness.

 In truth, we “all have sinned, and come short of the glory of God.”
 3 We areall in need of mercy.
 In that last day when we are called to the judgmentbar of God, do we not hope that our many imperfections will be forgiven?Do we not yearn to feel the Savior’s embrace?